 While even the best bib shorts may look like something from Magic Mike, they do serve a purpose other than showing off your chiselled abs, defined pecs and pert glutes.
-MAMILs (look it up), pro cyclists and even some normal people swear by bib shorts for their comfort and streamlining, wind-defeating qualities.
+MAMILs, pro cyclists and even some ordinary people swear by bib shorts for their comfort and streamlining, wind-defeating qualities.

-Bib shorts hold your chamois in place, reducing the potential for chafing; and keep your shorts up too.
-Since there's no waist band or uncomfortable drawstring – bib shorts stay up with lightweight breathable shoulder straps – they're more comfortable than regular cycling shorts, helping you stay in the saddle for longer.
+Bib shorts hold your chamois in place, reducing the potential for chafing.
+Since there's no waistband or uncomfortable drawstring – bib shorts stay up with lightweight, breathable shoulder straps – they're more comfortable than regular cycling shorts, helping you stay in the saddle for longer.

 (However, if bib shorts are just too specialist for you, fear not.
 We also have a guide to the best cycling shorts, which anyone can wear.)

 Bib short prices range from around £50 well up into the hundreds.
-Budget doesn't necessarily mean bad anymore, but you do get what you pay for.
+Budget cycling bib shorts don't necessarily mean bad anymore, but you do get what you pay for.
 And given that your cycling shorts are the main thing between you and your bike, it makes sense to invest in a decent pair.

-How to pick the best cycling bib shorts?
+How to pick the best bib shorts for cycling?

 The right bib shorts for you will depend on what sort of riding you want to do (obviously).
 Given the subject matter, it's highly unlikely that you are looking for a bib short for a lazy Sunday afternoon ride, although given the ample amount of padding of these fine cycling garments, they would serve you well, regardless of the distance and type of cycling you do.